Learner Driver Car Insurance

 Will my child automatically be covered under my policy?

-This will depend on your car insurer, the easiest way to check is to call your insurer or read through your PDS to find out if they need to be listed in your policy.
-Some insurers will automatically cover learner drivers on their parent’s policy, as long as you have your full license and are instructing the learner driver in the passenger seat.
+This will depend on your car insurer.
+The easiest way to check is to call your insurer or read through your PDS to find out if they need to be listed in your policy.
+Some insurers will automatically cover learner drivers on their parent’s policy, as long as you have your full licence and are instructing the learner driver in the passenger seat.

 How do I add a learner driver to my policy?

-While many car insurers don't require you to list a learner driver on your policy at all, if you do need do add them then this can generally be done in two ways:
+While many car insurers don't require you to list a learner driver on your policy at all, if you do need to add them then this can generally be done in two ways:

 - Online through your insurer’s website

 Keep in mind that once you add another driver to your insurance policy, not only could your premium increase, if you have comprehensive car insurance, you may also have to pay an additional excess for claims if they have an accident while driving.
 These may be: